 - 1 lb. beef or lamb, on the bone; or 1 cup dried meat - (optional)

 - 1 lb. dry white haricot (navy) or Cannellini beans, - soaked overnight then drained

 - 5 cloves of garlic, - finely chopped or pressed

 - 1 tablespoon paprika

 - 2 teaspoons ginger

-- 1/4 teaspoon cayenne pepper or 2 fresh chili peppers, or to taste (optional)
+- 1/4 teaspoon cayenne pepper - or fresh chili peppers, to taste (optional)

 - 1/2 cup olive oil

-Mix all ingredients in a large, heavy-bottomed pot.
+- Mix all ingredients in a large (6 qt.), heavy-bottomed pot or Dutch oven.
 Add 2 quarts of water (about 2 liters) and bring to a rapid simmer.